-George Stubblefield (2009) Dean, School of Natural & Applied Sciences BA, Southern California University of Health Sciences, 1975; DC, 1976.
+George Stubblefield (2009) Dean, School of Natural & Applied Sciences BA, Southern California University of Health Sciences, 1975; Doctorate in Chiropractic Medicine and Health Sciences, Southern California University of Health Sciences, 1976.

 Dr. Stubblefield's clinical healthcare experience spans over 40 years, with clinical applications involving sports medicine, rehabilitation, and reconstructive biomechanics.
 He was instrumental in the establishment of a biomechanics healthcare medical clinic for the Department of Defense at Travis Air Force Base's David Grant Medical Hospital in 2000 that continues to provide evaluation and treatment for our veterans and military personnel today.